On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Results

 \subsection{Multi-scheme Setup Results}

-Figure \ref{fig:multi-scheme_metrics} reports the quantitative evaluation results on the test sets in the multi-scheme setup and Supporting Information Table \hyperref[tab:S3]{S3} the corresponding average metrics.
+Figure \ref{fig:multi-scheme_metrics} reports the quantitative evaluation results on the test sets in the multi-scheme setup and \Table{A3} the corresponding average metrics.
 We observe that, similarly to the results of \Section{subsec4.1}, reconstructions of non-rectilinearly subsampled measurements produced better quantitative results compared to reconstructions of rectilinearly subsampled data.
-In addition, VDPD and Gaussian 2D-subsampled reconstructions were the highest performing in average.
+In addition, VDPD and Gaussian 2D-subsampled reconstructions were the highest performing on average.

-For further investigation, in Supporting Information Figure \hyperref[fig:S2]{S2}, utilizing the results reported in \Figure{multi-scheme_metrics}, we calculated the per-case difference in evaluation metrics change for each pattern using as reference the results obtained in the scheme-specific setup (\Figure{metrics}).
+For further investigation, in \Figure{A2}, utilizing the results reported in \Figure{multi-scheme_metrics}, we calculated the per-case difference in evaluation metrics change for each pattern using as reference the results obtained in the scheme-specific setup (\Figure{metrics}).
 We also report the average differences for rectilinear and non-rectilinear patterns in \Table{univsmulti}.
 Interestingly, models trained in the multi-scheme setting exemplified superior performance when evaluated on measurements subsampled with rectilinear schemes compared against the models trained on individual schemes when evaluated on the same data.
-In particular, in the case of rectilinear schemes, noticeable improvements (SSIM/pSNR increase, NMSE decrease) on the reconstruction performance were remarked for all datasets and acceleration factors, whilst for non-rectilinear patterns no change or minor deterioration was observed.
+In particular, in the case of rectilinear schemes, noticeable improvements (SSIM/pSNR/SNR increase, HFEN/NMSE decrease) on the reconstruction performance were remarked for all datasets and acceleration factors, whilst for non-rectilinear patterns no change or minor deterioration was observed.

-In \Figure{univsmulti_fastmri} and Supporting Information Figure \hyperref[fig:S3]{S3} we plot representative reconstructions predicted from rectilinearly-subsampled data obtained from both, the scheme-specific and multi-scheme setups.
-By visual investigation, we notice that in the latter reconstructed images were more faithful.
+In Figures \ref{fig:univsmulti_fastmri} and \ref{fig:A3} we show representative reconstructions predicted from rectilinearly-subsampled data obtained from both, the scheme-specific and multi-scheme setups.
+By visual investigation, we notice that the latter reconstructed images were more faithful.